bmentges/brainiak_api/docs/source/services/stored_query/stored_query.rst

     "description": "This query is so great, it does everything I need  and it is used in apps such and such" }

+When the request is successful for creating a query, a ``201`` status code is returned.
+For modifying existent queries, a ``200`` status code is returned.

 Notice that just read-only (i.e. SELECT) queries would be allowed to be registered.
-Sparql queries using CONSTRUCT, MODIFY, INSERT, DELETE would be rejected with HTTP status code 403.
+Sparql queries using CONSTRUCT, MODIFY, INSERT, DELETE would be rejected with HTTP status code ``403``.

-If the request is successful, a 201 status code is returned.
-Malformed queries with invalid json or missing required attributes (e.g sparql_template) would be rejected with HTTP status code 400.
+Malformed queries with invalid json or missing required attributes (e.g sparql_template) would be rejected with HTTP status code ``400``.

 Listing registered queries
 --------------------------

 We store the queries in Brainiak, but users might need to retrieve and/or modify a previously stored query.
+To list all queries registered, do:
+..
 To list all queries registered with the same my_client_id, do:

 .. code-block:: bash

-  $ curl -s -X GET '/_query' -H "X-Brainiak-Client-Id: my_client_id"
+  $ curl -s -X GET 'http://brainiak.semantica.dev.globoi.com/_query'

+.. -H "X-Brainiak-Client-Id: my_client_id"

 The response for this query has the following format: